Join the club! Subscribe Here

 • I change up my ingredients all the time; the beauty of this recipe is that it is totally customizable, so feel free to make your own or follow one of mine.

-• You’ll need a larger crockpot for this recipe, if you have a small cooker, then reduce the amounts.
+• You'll need a larger crockpot for this recipe, if you have a small cooker, then reduce the amounts.
 This can also easily be doubled in a large crockpot.
-Spray crock with non-stick spray.
-Add all dry ingredients to crockpot, give it a stir.
+Spray crock with spray oil.
+Add all dry ingredients to the crockpot, stir it.

 • Add melted butter (or oil) and honey (or maple syrup) and stir well.
 Turn crockpot on high, venting the lid with a wooden spoon.
 Stir well every 15 minutes, cooking for 1 – ½ hours.
 Watching close at the end as it can burn.